con-mac/G-Cloud/pa-deployment/docs/PA-DEPLOYMENT-GUIDE.md

 ## Overview

 This guide provides step-by-step instructions for deploying the G-Cloud 15 automation tool to PA Consulting's Azure dev environment.
+The deployment is **iterative** - you can run it multiple times safely, and configure private endpoints now or later.

 ## Prerequisites